Even though I consider myself a purist, I do occasionally enjoy switching up things by experimenting with different coffee condiments.

 9. Stone Street

 I don’t know if you’ve noticed that I’ve included this brand in other posts of mine, but I’d say I’m a fan.
+For example, Stone Street has made it to my post on the best pre-ground and whole bean coffees for cold brew.

-This package is a bit more expensive than others I’ve included in the list, but I’d definitely choose to pay a bit more to enjoy my coffee as much as I’d like to.
+This package is a bit more expensive than the others I’ve included in the list, but I’d definitely choose to pay a bit more to enjoy my coffee as much as I’d like to.

 I would also highly recommend the chocolate hazelnut bag that you can find linked here.